Paris of the Iliad – Fated to Destroy?

 Alexander of Troy, also known as Paris, was the younger brother of Troy’s hero, Hector.
 Paris, however, did not have the pampered upbringing of his heroic older brother.
 King Priam and his wife Hecuba did not, in fact, raise Paris themselves.

-Hecuba, before Paris was born, had a dream.
-She dreamed that her son carried a torch.
+Hecuba, before Paris was born, had a dream that her son carried a torch.
 Concerned for the future, she turned to a famed seer, Aesacus.
 The seer informed Hecuba that her dream meant that her son would cause a great deal of trouble.
 He would eventually bring about the destruction of his home, Troy.

 Hecuba and Priam knew that to save Troy, the infant would have to die.
 Neither could bring themselves to carry out the deed, so King Priam summoned one of his shepherds, Agelaus.
 He ordered the shepherd to take the infant into the mountains and dispose of him.
 Agelaus, like his master, was unable to bring himself to use a weapon against a helpless baby.
 He laid him on the mountainside and left him to die.